ODINN-SciML/MassBalanceMachine/README.md

   - [COMING SOON] ``Norway``
   - [ADD YOUR OWN REGION].
 PRs welcome!
 Message us if you have questions 🙂

-## Project Roadmap

-The following features are on the roadmap to be implemented in the coming months:

-- 🛰️ MassBalanceMachine uses geodetic mass balance data as an extra target variable on top of glaciological data.
-This will help calibrate the bias/trend in long simulations where the cumulative mass balance matters.
-- 🔄 MassBalanceMachine can do transfer learning for new regions, reducing the training time and making more accurate predictions.
-- 📊 MassBalanceMachine can incorporate physical constraints to merge physical knowledge with data-driven discovery.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->